-Let’s start visiting the city: If you want to see the Medieval masterwork of Modena, don’t miss the Duomo in Piazza Duomo, an amazing Cathedral built in1099 with its bell tower and symbol of the city called "la Ghirlandina".
+Let’s start visiting the city: if you want to see the Medieval masterwork of Modena, don’t miss the Duomo, in Piazza Duomo, an amazing Cathedral built-in 1099, with its bell tower and symbol of the city called La Ghirlandina.
 Breathe the Medieval atmosphere of Modena by visiting the Church of San Francesco and the small streets around it, then go to the Art Museum to find out how Modena looked during the Middle Ages.

-After walking, hiking and skiing you will probably be ready to try some tasty products of Modena, start by having some salt-cured ham (prosciutto crudo), pork renderings and salted meat (cappello del prete) with gnocchi fritti and crescentine, then ask for some cannelloni, a typical modenese pasta filled with ricotta cheese and tomato sauce and end your dinner with stuffed pig’s trotters (zampone), pork sausages (cotechino) or mixed boiled meat (bollito misto) all topped with a bit of the famous balsamic vinegar!
-You would probably feel quite full, but a good bottle of Lambrusco red wine will be of great help!
+After walking, hiking, and skiing, you will probably be ready to try some tasty products of Modena, Italy.
+Start by having some salt-cured ham (prosciutto crudo), pork renderings, and salted meat (cappello del prete) with gnocchi fritti and crescentine, then ask for some cannelloni, a typical Modenese pasta filled with ricotta cheese and tomato sauce, and end your dinner with stuffed pig’s trotters (zampone), pork sausages (cotechino) or mixed boiled meat (bollito misto) all topped with a bit of the famous balsamic vinegar!
+You would probably feel quite full, but a good bottle of Lambrusco red will be of great help!

 For those who are fond of cars, Modena is like Heaven as it is the city of Ferrari and Maserati.
-Many people come to Modena to take pictures with Enzo Ferrari’s monument, to visit the Galleria Ferrari Museum with its exclusive models and the reconstruction of Enzo’s office or to see the Private Ferrari Racetrack in Maranello and the Gallery of Wind by Renzo Piano where a team of researchers study aerodynamics.
+Many people come to Modena to take pictures with Enzo Ferrari’s monument, to visit the Galleria Ferrari Museum with its exclusive models and the reconstruction of Enzo’s office, or to see the Private Ferrari Racetrack in Maranello and the Gallery of Wind by Renzo Piano, where a team of researchers study aerodynamics.

 By Elisabetta Rossi